morucci/repoxplorer/README.md

 ![capture 2](https://raw.githubusercontent.com/morucci/repoxplorer/master/imgs/repoxplorer-pstats.jpg)
 ![capture 3](https://raw.githubusercontent.com/morucci/repoxplorer/master/imgs/repoxplorer-cont.jpg)

-## How to install

-Last release is RepoXplorer [1.1.0](https://github.com/morucci/repoxplorer/releases/tag/1.1.0).
-The installation process described here is for CentOS 7 only.

-### All In One Docker container
+## All In One Docker container

 A repoXplorer Docker image exists.
 Check it out there [repoXplorer docker image](https://hub.docker.com/r/morucci/repoxplorer/).
 This is a all-in-one container that bundles ElasticSearch + repoXplorer ready to use.

+## How to install

+The installation process described here is for CentOS 7 only.

 ### ElasticSearch installation